 You have millions of great ideas, too many to write down or get out.
 You feel so creative.
 You can’t sleep, but then you feel like you don’t need sleep anyway.
 You know you’re getting just 3 hours sleep a night and you still feel great.
 You want to read and learn and do as much as you can.

 Your mind is so busy, racing, flitting from one thing to the next, and you can’t turn it off.
 You can’t stop your ideas from flowing, from overflowing.
 You don’t even want to turn them off, you want them to keep appearing.
 You know it isn’t quite right, but you still feel great.
 You feel a bit like you’re high, flying high, nothing can stop you.

 You’re reaching out to people, you want social interaction and feedback.
+You over share too much with too many people.
 You have so much energy, you feel great, and you can’t wait to share how you feel with others.
 You’re chatting at a hundred miles an hour, hardly getting time to breathe.
 You’re not sure what’s happening – but you like it.
 You really really like it.